Step 1: Go Off Your Birth Control—Ahead of Time

 So, whats up with Chocolate if I get pregnant

 During pregnancy sometimes cardiovascular complications specific for pregnancy may arise.
 I’m talking about preeclampsia and gestational hypertension.
 Preeclamspia is hypertension arising in pregnancy (pregnancy-induced hypertension) in association with significant amounts of protein in the urine.
 Preeclampsia refers to a set of symptoms rather than any causative factor.
+If you want to make sure you are getting all the nutrients you need then make sure you Buy Womens Supplements for Fertility Online.

 In a recent prospective cohort study women who reported eating chocolate regularly from 1 tot 3 servings per week had a 50% or greater reduced risk of preeclampsia compared to those eating 1 or less servings/week.
 Moreover,